 If any action or proceeding in the Warden’s Court shall be for the possession or recovery of any land, or any petroleum, or any share or interest in any land or petroleum, the court shall determine the right to the same, and may fix the boundaries of any land, if necessary to do so, for the purpose of terminating the dispute, and shall determine whether any and what sum in the nature of mesne profits may be paid to the claimant; and the warden may order possession of such land or petroleum to be delivered to the claimant and any such sum to be paid to him, and may cause the claimant to be put in possession of any land, and any defendant or his servants to be ejected therefrom.

-[Section 92 amended by No. 66 of 1954 s.
+[Section 92 amended: No. 66 of 1954 s.
 28.]

 93. How judgments and convictions to be enforced